SirFrostingham/IcarusRealTimeModTool/README.md

 - It's fast.
 Since this is Powershell, it runs on top of Microsoft .Net Framework.
 - It's safe.
 The code is simple and clearly commented with no surprises.
 - It's easy to use.
 Find stuff you want to change, make a json block that uses one of the find/replace mechanisms and this system does the heavy lifting for you as a mod creator and your clients.
 - If this system is used, it will work with many mods.
-The mod files would just be placed in the game root directory -> `.\Mods`, and the system puts them all together in real-time.
+The mod files would just be placed in the game root directory, and the system puts them all together in real-time.
 - It can be easily integrated with other scripts or launching mechanisms.

 # How does it work?